junxit/us-congress-bills-119/bill.md

   - **(2)** develop a comprehensive list of enabling countries and impacted countries;
   - **(3)** identify all active executive branch relevant foreign assistance programs and diplomatic efforts underway to address scam compounds, significant transnational criminal organizations connected to scam compounds, and related money laundering, human trafficking and forced criminality, including efforts with enabling countries and impacted countries;
   - **(4)** identify relevant foreign assistance resources needed to fully implement the Strategy and any obstacles to the response of the Federal Government to scam compounds, including coordination with partner governments, to address the human trafficking, including forced criminality, and money laundering that facilitates and sustains scam compound operations;
-  - **(5)** include objectives, activities, and performance indicators regarding the response of the Federal Government to scam compounds, including—
+  - **(5)** include objectives, activities, and performance indicators regarding the response of the Federal government to scam compounds, including—
     - **(A)** the prevention of recruitment fraud and human trafficking, including by—
       - **(i)** engaging private sector entities operating internet platforms or other services that can be abused or exploited to perpetrate recruitment fraud, human trafficking or cyber-enabled fraud;
       - **(ii)** raising awareness among at-risk populations to identify common recruitment fraud strategies and improve due diligence and self-protection measures;